VincentSaelzler/onebox/README.md

 1. set time zone and keyboard layout
 1. enable ssh with public key only [key from lastpass]

-Use ansible to set up the development environment
+Inject secret vault password and set up aliases to use that plus the inventory file.

 ```sh
 sudo apt update